ethpandaops/assertoor/pkg/coordinator/tasks/run_task_options/README.md

 - **`task`**:\
   The task to be executed.
 This is defined following the standard task definition format.

+- **`propagateResult`**:\
+  This setting controls how the result of the child task influences the result of the `run_task_options` task.
+If set to `true`, any change in the result of the child task (success or failure) is immediately reflected in the result of the parent `run_task_options` task.
+If `false`, the child task's result is only propagated to the parent task after the child task has completed its execution.

 - **`exitOnResult`**:\
   If set to `true`, the task will cancel the child task as soon as it sets a result, whether it is "success" or "failure."
 This option is useful for scenarios where immediate response to the child task's result is necessary.